Nicole Z. Spence, MD

 BS, Emory University

 Dr. Nicole Spence received her medical degree from Rutgers Robert Wood Johnson Medical School before completing her anesthesiology residency at New York-Presbyterian Hospital/Columbia University in New York, NY.
-She went on to pursue advanced training through an accredited fellowship in Regional Anesthesiology and Acute Pain Management at Massachusetts General Hospital in Boston, MA.
+She then pursued advanced training through an accredited fellowship in Regional Anesthesiology and Acute Pain Management at Massachusetts General Hospital in Boston, MA.
 She is a board-certified anesthesiologist.

 With a strong dedication to advancing perioperative care, Dr. Spence focuses on improving pain control, enhancing patient satisfaction, and implementing opioid-sparing strategies through the use of regional anesthetic techniques.
 Her academic interests include anesthesia in women’s health, innovation in pain management, and medical education.